 On the Outside

-I look fine, but I don’t feel fine
+When I’m with other people I may look fine, but I don’t feel fine.

 The first item on the Emotional Neglect Questionnaire (ENQ) is:

 – Do you sometimes feel like you don’t belong when you are with family or friends?

 I put that question first in the ENQ on purpose.
 Because it is one of the most centrally defining qualities of a person who grew up with Childhood Emotional Neglect.